 Open Doors Calls for Prayers, Peace in On-going Egyptian Violence

-Violence erupted in the streets of Cairo on Sunday, October 9, when Christians staged a peaceful protest over the September 30th burning of a Coptic church in Aswan.
+Violence erupted in the streets of Cairo on Sunday, October 9, when Christians staged a peaceful protest over the September 30th burning of a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. church in Aswan.

 The Christian community in Egypt is in shock about Sunday’s violence where at least 26 people were killed and 180 injured, including many Christians.
 While several media, including national TV, question the origin of the violence between the security services and Coptic Christians, local Christians are clear about it.
 A believer from Cairo, who requested to remain anonymous, told Open Doors, “The Christians went out on a peaceful demonstration, it is taped.
 You can see the people walking from one place in the city in the direction of the television station where several demonstrations are held since the revolution.
 It was a mixed group including men, women and also children.
 They were singing praise songs and encouraged each other to lift up your heads with pride.”
 A local pastor reported, “We had to finish our evening service early last night as we could hear the guns firing and it sounded like a war was breaking out.”